MrFangyulong/MrFangyulong.github.io/content/authors/Ziming Ji/_index.zh.md

 ---
 # Display name
-title: Zhilin Xu
+title: Ziming Ji

 # Full name (for SEO)
-first_name: Zhilin
+first_name: Ziming
-last_name: Xu
+last_name: Ji

 # Username (this should match the folder name)
 authors:
-  - Zhilin Xu
+  - Ziming Ji

 # Is this the primary user of the site?
 superuser: false

-index: "Master2304"
+index: "Master2501"

 # Role/position
-role: Master Student in 2023
+role: Master Student in 2025

 # Organizations/Affiliations
 organizations: